haykam821/ShortcutsPreview/README.md

 ## Setup

 You need to make a `config.json` in the root.
-Each service (such as `reddit` or `discord`) will have its own object for settings applying to that service, along with a `global` object that applies to all services.
-For example:
+Each service (such as `reddit` or `discord`) will have its own object for settings applying to that service, along with `global`: For example:

 ```json
 {